ShimShim27/Artificial-Ecosystem-Generator/README.md

 ## Usage
--Import the project
+Import the project in your chosen IDE.
--Install all the needed libraries especially JSwing.
+Install all the needed libraries especially JSwing.
--Rebuild and Clean the project
+Rebuild and Clean the project.
--Run the project
+Run the project.